 Top 3 Nesting Materials For Chickens

-The bedding in your coop does more than just add a little extra comfort.
-The right bedding materials help keep the coop warm and dry, and also make cleanup a lot easier.
-In nesting boxes, bedding provides a soft place for eggs to land until you can come to collect them.
-Every chicken keeper has a different opinion about which bedding materials are right for nesting boxes.
-You want an option that dries quickly and provides cushioning and insulation for your hens and their eggs.
-To help you make the right choice for your coop, here’s a rundown of the top 3 nesting materials for chickens.
+In a nesting box, bedding provides a soft place for eggs to land until you can come to collect them.
+Every chicken keeper has a different opinion about which bedding materials are right for chicken nesting boxes.
+You want an option that dries quickly and provides cushioning and insulation for your laying hens and their eggs.

 STRAW OR HAY